 Social Communication and Camouflaging

-One of the most researched differences involves camouflaging (also called masking).
-Camouflaging refers to learned strategies used to hide autistic traits in social situations.
+One of the most researched differences involves camouflaging, also called masking (hiding or suppressing natural behaviors to appear neurotypical).
+This means using learned strategies to hide autistic traits in social settings.
 These strategies may include:

 • Closely observing and mimicking others’ speech, gestures, or expressions